harryli0088/react-scroll-form/README.md

 - `onScrollEndCallback` {Function} callback function to run when the scroll animation finishes, useful for focusing on inputs with refs, defaults to `questionIndex => {}`
 - `passUpGoToQuestion` {Function} passes up the `goToQuestion` function so your component can trigger a question change, defaults to `goToQuestion => {}`
 - `tabToChangeQuestion` {Boolean} whether to allow the user to move to the next question by pressing Tab, defaults to `true`
+- `touchScrollThreshold` {Number} the touch pixel change in y threshold to move to the next or previous question, defaults to `10`
+- `transitionSeconds` {Number} how long in seconds to take transitioning between questions, defaults to `1`
+- `wheelScrollThreshold` {Number} the mouse wheel pixel change in y threshold to move to the next or previous question, defaults to `200`

 ## License